cryptozeny/cpuminer-opt-sugarchain/README.md

 ARM CPUs are not supported.

-2. 64 bit Linux OS.
-Ubuntu and Fedora based distributions, including Mint and Centos, are known to work and have all dependencies in their repositories.
+2. 64 bit Linux OS: Ubuntu and Fedora based distributions, including Mint and Centos, are known to work and have all dependencies in their repositories.
 Others may work but may require more effort.
 Older versions such as Centos 6 don't work due to missing features.